-A new study has reported that, in patients with triple negative breast cancer, once there is evidence of lymph node metastasis, prognosis may not be directly affected by the actual number of positive nodes.
-Triple negative breast cancer is a subtype of breast cancer that is estrogen receptor negative (ER-), progesterone receptor negative (PR-), and HER2 negative (HER2-).
+A new study has reported that once there is evidence of lymph node metastasis, prognosis may not be directly affected by the actual number of positive nodes in triple negative breast cancer.
+Triple negative breast cancer is estrogen receptor negative (ER-), progesterone receptor negative (PR-), and HER2 negative (HER2-).

 The study was designed to investigate the relationships between tumor size, lymph node status, and prognosis in patients with triple negative breast cancer.
 To conduct the study, the authors reviewed medical records for 1,711 patients with confirmed triple negative breast cancer diagnosed during the period 1980 to 2009.
 Median age at diagnosis was 48 years.
 Data concerning tumor size and lymph node status was collected in addition to outcome statistics.
 The associations between tumor size and nodal status and survival outcomes were calculated after adjusting for certain relevant patient and disease characteristics.